SwiftEnProfundidad/essential-feed-case-Auth/docs/BDD-Security-Features.md

     - [✅]Deduplicate concurrent refreshes (single refresh in-flight)
 - [✅] Force global logout and route to login UI if refresh fully fails (invalid/expired refresh token or server rejection)
 - [✅] Ensure post-refresh token save is atomic and verified (failover: no use of invalid new tokens)
-- [❌] Add/expand end-to-end and concurrency tests (simultaneous refresh, repeated failures, edge network loss)
+- [✅] Add/expand end-to-end and concurrency tests (simultaneous refresh, repeated failures, edge network loss)
-- [❌] Validate that session cleanup deletes *all* related tokens/credentials from secure storage
+- [✅] Validate that session cleanup deletes *all* related tokens/credentials from secure storage
+    - [✅] Analyze current GlobalLogoutManager implementation and map all storage dependencies
+    - [✅] Create comprehensive unit tests for GlobalLogoutManager cleanup validation (for GlobalLogoutManager itself)
+    - [✅] Create/verify unit tests for KeychainTokenStore logic (interaction with KeychainManaging spy)
+    - [✅] Create/verify integration tests for SessionUserDefaultsManager to ensure actual UserDefaults cleanup
+    - [✅] Create/verify integration tests for KeychainManager/KeychainTokenStore to ensure *actual system* Keychain deletion
+    - [✅] Create end-to-end test simulating logout and validating no storage residues remain
+    - [✅] Add missing cleanup logic if any storage is not being cleared (GlobalLogoutManager calls all dependencies)
-- [❌] Full UI/UX test for lockout/logout after repeated refresh failures (covering various flows)
+- [✅] Full UI/UX test for lockout/logout after repeated refresh failures (covering various flows)

 ---